DylanMoriarty/dylanmoriarty.github.io/app/_blog/18-Basketweavers.md

 Gathering geospatial data is an expensive endeavor.
 Most organizations dedicated to creating it were either narrowly focused (creating a dataset of a cities parks), compiling it to sell, or were just large enough to eat the sunk cost.

-Instead of throwing millions of dollars at the problem, thanks to the internet OSM instead throws millions of volunteers.
-With some exceptions, most of the data has been added by volunteers mapping their world.
+Instead of throwing millions of $ at the problem, OSM instead throws millions of volunteers.
+With some exceptions, all OSM data has been added by volunteers mapping their world.
+Much like Wikipedia anyone can add information.

 <div class= "full-bleed">
 	<div id="map-buildings" class="mapstyle"></div>